IsaacLemasleLucas/IsaacLemasleLucas/README.md

 - 📫 How to reach me : lucas.isaac.22@eigsi.fr
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I am an engineer graduated from EIGSI La Rochelle school but also have a master of Robotic Sciences with Distinction !
+- ⚡ Fun fact: I am an engineer graduated from EIGSI La Rochelle school but also have a master of Robotic Sciences with Distinction from Heriot-Watt University (Scotland) !

 <!---
 IsaacLemasleLucas/IsaacLemasleLucas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.